Kwakyesamuelosei/hubtel-payments-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+== Introduction ==
 Hubtel believes Africa will be a better place when businesses make customers happy.

-== Description ==

-This Woocommerce payment gateway makes it possible for merchants to add the Hubtel Payments gateway to their wordpress websites.
+This Woocommerce payment gateway makes it possible for merchants to add the Hubtel Payments to their WordPress websites.

 The purpose is to help you increase sales by providing more channels for accepting payments.
 Hubtel provides a Merchant Account with which you can receive payments from Ghana issued VISA and Mastercards.
 You can also receive payments from all the mobile money Mobile Network Operators: MTN, AirtelTigo and Vodafone.

 To signup for a Hubtel Merchant Account, visit [here](https://unity.hubtel.com/merchantaccount)

-Access more [help articles and documentation]() to know more about the service.
+Access more [help articles and documentation](https://help.hubtel.com) to know more about the service.

 = Note =